 - Oops!Something went wrong.Please try again later.

-Just because a business does not make any money, does not mean that the stock will go down.
+There's no doubt that money can be made by owning shares of unprofitable businesses.
 For example, although software-as-a-service business Salesforce.com lost money for years while it grew recurring revenue, if you held shares since 2005, you'd have done very well indeed.
-Having said that, unprofitable companies are risky because they could potentially burn through all their cash and become distressed.
+But while the successes are well known, investors should not ignore the very many unprofitable companies that simply burn through all their cash and collapse.

-How Is Spectrum Pharmaceuticals's Cash Burn Changing Over Time?
+How Is Spectrum Pharmaceuticals' Cash Burn Changing Over Time?